Malaria & Safety – Skeleton Coast NP

 Safety

-Skeleton Coast National Park is very safe to visit in our opinion.
-It is however very remote and in-depth exploration of the park is not recommended for inexperienced self-drive visitors.
-Driving in convoy of at least two fully-equipped 4x4 vehicles is recommended and an excess of water and fuel should always be carried.
-A satellite phone can be rented in Windhoek and is a good backup for remote areas.
+Skeleton Coast National Park is very safe to visit, in our opinion.
+However, it is very remote, and in-depth exploration of the park is not advisable for inexperienced self-drive visitors.
+Driving in convoy of at least two fully-equipped 4x4 vehicles is recommended, and you should always carry plenty of water and fuel.
+A satellite phone can be rented in the capital city, Windhoek, and is a good backup for remote areas.

-For current information about traveling Namibia, it is worth checking the travel advisories (see the ‘Safety & Security – Namibia’ link below).
+For current information about traveling in Namibia, check the travel advisories (see the ‘Governments' Travel Advice for Namibia’ link below).

-Skeleton Coast NP is a malaria-free zone, but if you are visiting other destinations in the country where malaria poses a threat, it is recommended to take anti-malarials.
-It is also important to apply mosquito repellent (those containing DEET are most effective) and wear protective clothing.
-You should visit your doctor or travel clinic before your trip to get information about necessary vaccinations.
+The Skeleton Coast is a malaria-free zone.
+However, if you are visiting other parts of the country where malaria is a concern, it is advisable to take antimalarials.
+Most areas immediately east of the park, especially in the north, carry a risk of malaria, especially during the Wet Season (November to April).
+Be sure to apply mosquito repellent (those containing DEET are most effective) and wear protective clothing.
+Before your trip, visit your doctor or travel clinic for advice on necessary vaccinations.

 Wildlife Viewing

 Wildlife viewing in Skeleton Coast NP is very safe.
-There aren’t many dangerous animals in the park, but the river system sometimes attracts animals from further inland, such as lions and desert elephants.
+There aren’t many dangerous animals in the park, but the river system sometimes attracts animals from farther inland, such as lions and desert elephants.
 Caution should always be exercised when getting out of your vehicle.
-If you are on an organized tour, you should make it a practice to always observe the directives given by your guide.
-For additional information, please consult our ‘Wildlife Viewing Safety Precautions’ below.
+If you are on an organized tour, always follow the instructions given by your guide.
+For additional information, read our ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Skeleton Coast NP?